simoncrowe/fastapi-per-object-permissions/README.md

 docker-compose -f docker-compose-in-memory.yml up
 ```

-Once the image is built and the container is running, you should be
+Once the image is built and the containers are running, you should be
 able to read the Swagger docs at http://127.0.0.1:8008/docs